Understanding and managing community and ecosystem dynamics in annual-dominated grasslands

 Plant species effects on multiple ecosystem processes: variations due to time, environmental conditions, and neighboring species

 Plant community composition can alter most soil properties and processes, and thus vegetation manipulations have been commonly used to provide critical soil services in managed landscapes.
 While there is a strong conceptual background for predicting the average impacts a plant community has on soil, managers need to employ site-specific understanding because the effects of a given plant community change across environmental conditions and management practices.
+This is particularly true as we work to understand the ecosystem effects of different plant functional groups, and of native vs. exotic species.

 Impacts of precipitation change, nutrient deposition, and grazing management on community interactions between native grasses, exotic forage, and exotic noxious weeds in California grasslands